 * International learners are required to pay additional costs to attend one of our courses or programmes.
 These additional costs include medical and travel insurance cover.

-Our Counselling Course requires you to bring your own device (BYOD) for study at Vision College.
+Our Counselling programmes require you to bring your own device (BYOD) for study at Vision College.

 Windows 10 Operating System (from January 2020 any Windows version less than 10 will not be able to connect to the ATC New Zealand wireless network)

 4GB of memory

 320GB+ Hard Drive or 128GB+ Solid State Drive

 Across our programmes we use Microsoft Windows based applications.

 Counsellors help people to deal with their feelings and responses, solve problems and create change in their lives.